 While cholesterol depletion by MβCD (7.5 mM) abolishes keratinocyte migration, degradation of sphingomyelin in keratinocyte plasma membrane by incubation of cells with SMase (5 mU/ml) clearly slows down the process.
 Conversely, Y27632 which preserves the organization of sphingomyelin rich submicrometric domains during senescence is well known to simultaneously enhance cell migration, suggesting again possible links between sphingomyelin organization in keratinocyte membranes and their propensity to migrate.
 We observe the ability of keratinocytes to migrate decreases in senescent cells as well as in cells treated to deplete cholesterol or sphingomyelin in membranes.

-You can download the application note in PDF format here !!
+You can download the full application note in PDF format here !